The Living Edens: Tasmania - Land of the Devils

 Off the southeast coast of Australia is the island refuge of Tasmania.
 Safe from the forces that have changed much of the Australian continent, Tasmania is an Eden of magnificent forests, snow-capped mountain ranges, giant waterfalls, wild rivers and pristine coastlines.
 Tasmania is also the home of the largest marsupial carnivore - the Tasmanian Devil.
 Voracious eaters with powerful jaws, they often leave behind only the jawbone of their prey.
-Some of the oldest trees on earth, Huon pines over 2,000 years old, and the tallest flowering tree, the Swamp Gum, share this unique island with wallabies, bettongs, quolis, tiger snakes and ground parrots.
+Some of the oldest trees on earth, Huon pines over 2,000 years old, and the tallest flowering tree, the Swamp Gum, share this unique island with wallabies, bettongs, quolls, tiger snakes and ground parrots.
 Off the coast, giant kelp forests and sponge gardens host the prehistoric handfish, king crab, sea dragons, red velvet fish and deep sea anglerfish, many of which are found nowhere else on earth.